magento/merchdocs/src/sales/credit-memo-create.md

 {: .edition-ee }
 Refunds can also be applied to store or company credit.
-Before a credit memo can be printed, it must first be generated for an invoiced order.
-You can issue both online and offline refunds from an open credit memo, depending on the payment method. <!--{% if "Default.EE-B2B" contains site.edition %}-->Refunds can also be applied to store <!--{% if "Default.B2B Only" contains site.edition %}--> or company <!--{% endif %}-->credit.<!--{% endif %}-->

 - Purchases made by credit card can be refunded either online or offline.
 - Purchases made by check or money order must be refunded offline.